 Gentle and wide slopes perfect for beginners grace the eastern reaches of the ski area while challenging expert terrain can be found on its north face.
 Snowboarders looking to test their skills will find the Hammerhead Terrain Park to their liking.
 And skiers and boarders who don’t want to quit for the day, can keep on turning and carving with a little night skiing at three lower slopes on Saturdays and holidays.

 White Pass also offers Nordic skiing.
 Across from the downhill slopes on the north side of US 12, you can kick-and-glide on over 18 kilometers of groomed cross-country ski trails through lovely old-growth forest and around Leech Lake.

-With its Kids' clinic; and events like Hope on the Slopes 24 hour Slide for the Cure, and the annual Winter Carnival in March; White Pass has long been touted as a family resort.
-And now with the addition of Paradise Basin this season, White Pass has even more to offer to skiers and snowboarders of all ages and abilities.
+With its Kids’ clinic; and events like Hope on the Slopes 24 hour Slide for the Cure, and the annual Winter Carnival in March; White Pass has long been touted as a family resort.
+And now with the addition of Paradise Basin, White Pass has even more to offer to skiers and snowboarders of all ages and abilities.